 First Sgt.
 Edward Welsh: Sounds like bliss.

-Private Witt: Maybe all men got one big soul everybody's a part of, all faces are the same man.
+Private Witt: [voice over] Maybe all men got one big soul everybody's a part of, all faces are the same man.
+One big self.

 Brigadier General Quintard: [pre-landing pep talk] You have a son Colonel?